U.S. holds visa lottery for 85,000 skilled workers

+* Seeks trading halt pending announcement in relation to a material acquisition Source text for Eikon: Further company coverage:

-WASHINGTON A U.S. visa program ran a lottery on Sunday to award 85,000 slots for high-skilled workers just one week after the application period opened, the Citizenship and Immigration Service said, signaling companies feel confident enough about the economy to hire more foreign workers.
+WASHINGTON, April 8 A U.S. visa program ran a lottery on Sunday to award 85,000 slots for high-skilled workers just one week after the application period opened, the U.S. Citizenship and Immigration Service said, signaling companies feel confident enough about the economy to hire more foreign workers.

 The USCIS held the lottery to approve petitions for the slots after it received approximately 124,000 H-1B petitions last week, including petitions filed for holders of advanced degrees from U.S. universities.
 The USCIS started accepting petitions for the visas just a week ago, on April 1 and stopped accepting them five days later because of high demand.